Linux has different tools to search and find files and directories.

 Display Only Existing Results

-As we know locate command looks the database to find files and folders about search term.
-What if the database is updated one year ago and there is result those not exists any more.
-Locate command have the ability to double check if the result is exists currently.
+As we know locate command looks the database to find files and folders about the search term.
+What if the database is updated one year ago and there is a result those not exists anymore.
+Locate command has the ability to double-check if the result is existing currently.
 We will use

 -e option to activate this feature.